A must-see attraction while in Cusco.

 Cusco was the capital of the Great Incan Empire; today, it is considered the historical capital of Peru and a UNESCO World Heritage Site.
 When you walk around the streets of Cusco, you will see the ancient Inca wall used as a foundation for the new buildings; some of the streets you can only enter by walking, and there are several colonial temples built over ancient Inca palaces.

 To explore Cusco, you will need a day or 2.
-It’s recommended to visit the city during your first few days to acclimate to the altitude and then travel to Machu Picchu or elsewhere.
+Visiting the city during your first few days is recommended to acclimate to the altitude and then travel to Machu Picchu or elsewhere.

 The best tourist attractions inside Cusco